nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 # First steps

 So now you are in a command line linux environment on a single raijin node (with 16 cores).
-Each users gets there own profile to modify: install your code and any dependencies, store results etc. Any changes you make here will be stored when you log out.
+Each users gets there own profile to play with, here you can install your code and any dependencies and store your input and output files.
+Any changes you make here will be saved when you log out.
 Your profile is located on the system at /home/username.

 First lets reset our password